-Sources: UCF's Josh Heupel finalizing deal to become Tennessee's next head coach
+UCF's Josh Heupel is Tennessee's next head coach

 - Oops!Something went wrong.Please try again later.